-Benoit Mandelbrot in FRACTALS AND SCALING IN FINANCE: DISCONTINUITY, CONCENTRATION, RISK [Mandelbrot,1997]1 and in THE [MIS]BEHAVIOR OF MARKET: A FRACTAL VIEW OF RISK, RUIN, AND REWARD [Mandelbrot,2004]1 with R. I. Hudson in four strokes falsified the random-walk hypothesis.
+Benoit Mandelbrot in FRACTALS AND SCALING IN FINANCE: DISCONTINUITY, CONCENTRATION, RISK (Mandelbrot, 1997) and in THE [MIS]BEHAVIOR OF MARKET: A FRACTAL VIEW OF RISK, RUIN, AND REWARD (Mandelbrot, 2004) with R. I. Hudson in four strokes falsified the random-walk hypothesis.
 1. There were more extreme price swings than random walk would predict because the data had much fatter tails than a bellshaped curve had.
 2. The extreme events were in fact quite extreme; large proportion of the total variance was explained by just a few violent price movements.
 3. There appeared to be some clustering of price movements in time, a pattern punctuated equilibrium.
 4. The statistics describing the data were not stationary as the random walk predicted, but changed over time.
-Not only did Mandelbrot falsified the random walk hypothesis, but he also proposed an alternative.
+Not only did MANDELBROT falsified the random walk hypothesis, but he also proposed an alternative.
 Power law neatly explained the fat tails and extreme volatility of price movements that EFFICIENT MARKET HYPOTHESIS could not explain.
-Mandelbrot described the market prices as having fractal geometry.
+MANDELBROT described the market prices as having fractal geometry.

-David Orrell in TRUTH OR BEAUTY: SCIENCE AND THE QUEST FOR ORDER [Orrell,2012] observes: "Rational economic man reached his highest state of perfection with THE RATIONAL EXPECTATIONS THEORY of ROBERT LUCAS.
+Rational economic man reached his highest state of perfection with THE RATIONAL EXPECTATIONS THEORY of ROBERT LUCAS.
 This assumed not only that market participants were rational but also that they had a perfect model of the economy in their head, in the sense that they did not make systematic errors.
 As with the efficient market hypothesis, the theory assumed that markets were at static equilibrium.
-If prices were too high or too low that would imply that people were not being rational."
-[Orrell,2012 229] RATIONAL EXPECTATIONS does not imply that agents never make mistakes.
+If prices were too high or too low that would imply that people were not rational.
+RATIONAL EXPECTATIONS does not imply that agents never make mistakes.
 Agents may make mistakes on occasion.
 But these mistakes are only random, so each agent is correct on average over time, and, at each point in time the aggregate decisions of a large pool of agents are rational.

 In technical terms LUCAS defined expectations as the mean of a distribution of a random variable.
 As the number of observations increases, the distribution resembles a bell curve, a normal distribution, and the expectation coincides with the peak of the curve, the average of the observations.
 Similarly, the error or random events causing these errors adhere to the bell-shaped distribution, but their mean/expectation is zero.
 RATIONAL EXPECTATIONS HYPOTHESIS assumes that agents are rational and equipped with the same information and preferences, and treats the economy as the outcome of the decisions of only one individual, the REPRESENTATIVE AGENT.
 Agents who are identical in terms of their rationality, information sets and preferences will take identical decisions.
-So analyzing their decisions as a group is equivalent to analyzing their independent decisions.
+So analyzing their decisions.
 Therefore, mathematically, instead of maximizing the sum utility functions, you just have to maximize one utility function.

-David Orrell points out that "The idea of rational behavior was also given a credibility boost in the 1970s by Richard Dawkins, who provided a link between genetics and natural selection.
-As he wrote in THE SELFISH GENE [Dawkins,1989]1, "If you look at the way natural selection works, it seems to follow that anything that has evolved by natural selection should be selfish."
-We are rational, utility maximizing machines because our genes are."[Orrell,2012 p.229] An implication of this was that economic success reflected superior genes.
+The idea of rational behavior was also given a credibility boost in the 1970s by Richard Dawkins, who provided a link between genetics and natural selection.
+As he wrote in THE SELFISH GENE (Dawkins, 1989), "If you look at the way natural selection works, it seems to follow that anything that has evolved by natural selection should be selfish."
+We are rational, utility maximizing machines because our genes are.
+An implication of this was that economic success reflected superior genes.
 This is the core concept of "a chicken is just an egg's way of making another egg" - the organism is just a vehicle for the genome to be replicated in the next generation, and behavior is just this wispy epiphenomenon that facilitates the replication.